uraimo/SwiftyGPIO/README.md

 </p>

-Built to be used esclusively on **Linux ARM Boards** with GPIOs (RaspberryPi, BeagleBone, Tegra, CHIP, etc...)
+Built to be used **esclusively on Linux ARM Boards** with GPIOs (RaspberryPi, BeagleBone Black, Tegra, CHIP, etc...)

 ## Installation